hapax/hapax.github.io/assets/benford.md

 ---

 **January 4, 2021.** *Why are Fermi approximations so effective?
-One important factor is log normality, which occurs for products of many random variables.
+One important factor is log normality, which occurs for large random products.
 Interestingly, this is related to the mechanism   behind the Newcomb-Benford law for first digits.
-Another factor is variance-reduction through judicious subestimates.
-Read on for more!*
+Another factor is variance-reduction through judicious subestimates.*

 #### Introduction